-Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the router.
-If Invisible is selected the SSID will not be seen by site survey utilities so your wireless clients must have the SSID manually entered to connect to the router.
+Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-625.
+If Invisible is selected, the SSID of the DIR-625 will not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-625 in order to connect to it.

-Wireless Security: Refer to page 47 for more information regarding wireless security.
+Wireless Security: Refer to page 61 for more information regarding wireless security.